MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/windows-image-acquisition-drivers.md

 # Windows Image Acquisition Drivers

 The Microsoft Windows Image Acquisition (WIA) programming interface is a Still Image (STI) architecture for Windows.
 This documentation explains how to develop a WIA driver that supports communication to imaging devices such as digital cameras and scanners.

 WIA is a full-featured imaging architecture that has evolved from the Windows STI model.
 WIA provides robustness, reliability, a consistent user experience, and built-in driver support for industry standard protocols such as the Picture Transfer Protocol (PTP) for cameras.

-See the Microsoft Windows SDK documentation for more information about the WIA API for imaging applications.
+For information about programming imaging applications, see the [WIA Application Programming Interface](https://docs.microsoft.com/windows/desktop/wia/-wia-wia-application-programming-interface).

 This section contains the following topics: